EoinLyng/PowerShell/README.md

 These were the commands used in that method.

-"git flow init" was run to create a Gitflow workflow to include master, develop, feature and release branches (https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/init-Gitflow-example-workflow-tutorial)
+"git flow init" was run to create a Gitflow workflow to include master, develop, feature and release branches. (https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/init-Gitflow-example-workflow-tutorial)

-"git flow bugfix start bugfix_branch" to create a bugfix branched called 'bugfix/bugfix_branch' "git add ." git commit -m "bug fixed" to commit bug fix
+"git flow bugfix start bugfix_branch" to create a bugfix branch called 'bugfix/bugfix_branch'.
+"git add ."
+git commit -m "bug fixed" to commit bug fix.
-"git reflog" to show commit history
+"git reflog" to show commit history.
-"git flow bugfix finish bugfix_branch" to merge the bug fix into development branch "git tag -l" to tag the bug fix
+"git flow bugfix finish bugfix_branch" to merge the bug fix into development branch.
+"git tag -l" to tag the bug fix
-"git" flow release start '0.1.0'" to create a branch called 'release/0.1.0' git flow release finish '0.1.0' to commit these changes to main branch
+"git" flow release start '0.1.0'" to create a branch called 'release/0.1.0'. git flow release finish '0.1.0' to commit these changes to main branch.

 Summary of actions
-- Release branch 'release/0.1.0' has been merged into 'main'
+- Release branch 'release/0.1.0' has been merged into 'main'.
-- The release was tagged '0.1.0'
+- The release was tagged '0.1.0'.
-- Release tag '0.1.0' has been back-merged into 'develop'
+- Release tag '0.1.0' has been back-merged into 'develop'.
-- Release branch 'release/0.1.0' has been locally deleted
+- Release branch 'release/0.1.0' has been locally deleted.
-- You are now on branch 'develop'
+- You are now on branch 'develop'.

 "git checkout main" to go to main branch.
  And finally a "git push" to push the changes to my Github repository.